 Analyses and activities aiming at assessing and ensuring the system dependability and safety are carried out since the early stages of the development, and software needs to be properly addressed by these system-level activities.
 Hardware and software products are classified based on their criticality, in order to focus engineering and product assurance activities on the most critical items.
 At later stages, the inherent complexity of software calls for application of specific methods and techniques, aiming at refining the software criticality classification and supporting the implementation and verification of measures for critical software handling.

-The approach to software criticality classification described in this handbook reflects the relevant requirements specified in ECSS-Q-ST-30C, ECSS-Q-ST-40C and ECSS-Q-ST-80C.
-A potential refinement of this approach through the consideration of existing compensating provisions when assigning software criticality categories, on a case-by-case basis, is addressed in section 5.2.3.2 of this handbook.

-This handbook provides an overall description of the entire software dependability and safety workflow, considering the different development levels and phases and the customer-supplier relationships, with reference to the dependability and safety requirements defined in ECSS-Q-ST-80C.
+This handbook provides an overall description of the entire software dependability and safety workflow, considering the different activities at system and software level, the lifecycle phases and the customer-supplier relationships, with reference to the dependability and safety requirements defined in ECSS-Q-ST-80C.
 Some individual software RAMS techniques are also presented.
 They have been selected from the list of methods and techniques mentioned in different national and international standards and literature, from which a choice has been made based on their relevance to the requirements defined in the ECSS Standards.

 Scope